Kangaroo (comics): Brian Hibbs

-Kangaroo later teams-up with the Shocker to take advantage of a gang war raging in the Third Precinct.
+Kangaroo is later captured by Alyosha Kravinoff as part of his zoo of animal-themed super-beings before being presumed dead when his ship sinks.

+During the "Ends of the Earth" storyline, Kangaroo appears alive and assists Spider-Man in stopping Otto Octavius' satellites.
+He later becomes a superhero before being ambushed and nearly killed by Lady Deathstrike.
+However, he survives and joins the Sinister Sixteen.

-In a prelude to the "Hunted" storyline, the Kangaroo is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's upcoming Great Hunt.
-He was seen watching the fight between Spider-Man and Scorpion until the Hunter-Bots attacked.
-When Kraven the Hunter has Arcade deactivate the forcefield surrounding Central Park, the Kangaroo is among the animal-themed characters that are freed.
+In the "Hunted" storyline, Kangaroo is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
+He is later freed when Kraven has Arcade deactivate the force field surrounding Central Park.

 Powers and abilities

 The Frank Oliver version of Kangaroo had his natural abilities enhanced by Jonas Harrow's implants connected to his nervous system, giving him superhuman strength in his legs and the ability to leap great heights and distances.
 He was also trained as a professional boxer.

-The Brian Hibbs version of Kangaroo is a master hand-to-hand combatant and is at the peak of his physical condition.
-He has also worn a suit of armor that conveys the following attributes: enhanced strength, agility and endurance, the ability to leap great distances, a pouch-level cannon, and a semi-prehensile tail.
+The Brian Hibbs version of Kangaroo is a master hand-to-hand combatant and in peak physical condition.
+His armor gives him increased physical abilities, the ability to leap great distances, a stomach-mounted cannon, and a semi-prehensile tail.